bioperl/p5-bpwrapper/README.md

 # Developers & Contact
 * Yozen Hernandez
 * Pedro Pagan
 * Girish Ramrattan
+* Levy Vargas
-* Corresonding author: Weigang Qiu, City University of New York, Hunter College  (weigang@genectr.hunter.cuny.edu)
+* Weigang Qiu, City University of New York, Hunter College (Correspondence: weigang@genectr.hunter.cuny.edu)

 # Checklist for adding a method (for developers):
 * We encourage BioPerl developers to add command-line interface to their BioPerl methods by using bp-utils.